-The plaintiff must serve a copy of the Complaint and Summons on each defendant pursuant to Rule 4(c) - (j) of the Superior Court Rules of Civil Procedure.
+The plaintiff must serve a copy of the Complaint, Summons, and Initial Instructions and Notice of Hearing on each defendant pursuant to Rule 4(c) - (j) of the Superior Court Rules of Civil Procedure.

-The plaintiff must file with the Civil Actions Branch Clerk's Office either an acknowledgment of service of process or proof of service of process pursuant to Rule 4(1) of the Superior Court Rules of Civil Procedure at least three (3) calendar days before the initial hearing date, unless the Court exercises its discretion to extend this deadline.
+The plaintiff must file with the Civil Actions Branch Clerk's Office either an acknowledgment of service of process or proof of service of process pursuant to Rule 4(I) of the Superior Court Rules of Civil Procedure at least three (3) calendar days before the initial hearing date, unless the Court exercises its discretion to extend this deadline.